Disentangling discrete and continuous spectra of tidally forced internal waves in shear flow: Energy conversion rates

 Vertically integrating \eqref{eq:energy_equation_flux}, using \eqref{eq:momentum_balance}, and taking into account the correction term at the bottom in \eqref{eq:u2_delta}, we write down the net production rate of disturbance energy as

 with

 where we have written the barotropic velocity as $\overline{U} \equiv \int_0^1 U dz$.
 The third term in the middle expression of \eqref{eq:energy_production_define} represents the variations in the kinetic energy associated with the volume transport on the varying boundary.
 This term owes its existence to the vertical gradient of the steady flow; if $U$ is uniform, $U_{z=0} - \overline{U}$ identically vanishes.
 In this form, the difference between the barotropic velocity and the velocity at the bottom demands a minor modification in the energy budget of the whole system.
 In any case, a long-term average of this term inevitably vanishes for a solution whose amplitude is bounded all the time.
 Therefore, volume transport induced by the corrugated topography makes no contributions to the net energy conversion from barotropic to baroclinic components.
 In the remaining terms of \eqref{eq:energy_production_define}, as elucidated in \eqref{eq:pressure_Reynolds}, $\mathcal{P}^{(T)}$ stands for the vertical energy flux from the bottom and accounts for the energy supply from the oscillatory barotropic tide.
 On the other hand, $\mathcal{P}^{(S)}$ corresponds to the pressure work done by the steady flow.
-More explicit forms of these quantities will be explored in Section~4c.